 Have you ever used colour labels in Lightroom to organise your photos?

 It may surprise you that these colour labels are actually not what they are called.
-There is no colour assigned to a photo, it is a string.
+There is no colour assigned to a photo, it is a string containing the name of the colour.

 You can easily try it yourself.
 Open Lightroom, choose a photo and set the colour label to red by hitting “6” on the keyboard.
 Depending on your settings, Lightroom will display a red frame around your image, add a reddish background or show a red square beneath the image in grid view.
 Once you did that, open the metadate panel, choose the default display and observe the field called “Label”.
 What do you see?
 The text “Red”, not the colour.